SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             OR "domestic division of labo$r"
             OR
                 (("unpaid" OR "without pay" OR "with no pay" OR "time use survey*" OR "time use statistic*" OR "time use data" OR ("gender*" NEAR/3 "division"))
-                NEAR/15 ("care" OR "carer$" OR "caring")
+                NEAR/15 ("care" OR "caring" OR "carer$" OR "caregiv*") )
-                )
             OR
             (
-                ("unpaid" OR "without pay" OR "with no pay" OR "time use survey*" OR "time use statistic*" OR "time use data" OR "informal support" OR "invisible" OR "division of" OR ("gender*" NEAR/3 "division"))
+                ("unpaid" OR "without pay" OR "with no pay" OR "time use survey*" OR "time use statistic*" OR "time use data" OR "informal support" OR "invisible"
+                OR "division of" OR ("gender*" NEAR/3 "division") )
                 NEAR/15
                     ("household responsibil*" OR "domestic work" OR "domestic labo$r" OR "domestic management" OR "manage the home"
                     OR "childcare" OR "caregiv*" OR "eldercare" OR "parenting"